Achilles Tendon Rupture

 Use support devices as directed:

 You may need crutches or a cane for support when you walk.
 These devices help decrease stress and pressure on your tendon.
-Your PHP will tell you how much weight you can put on your leg.
+Your healthcare provider will tell you how much weight you can put on your leg.
 Ask for more information about how to use crutches or a cane correctly.

 Start activity as directed:

-Your PHP will tell you when it is okay to walk and play sports.
+Your healthcare provider will tell you when it is okay to walk and play sports.
 You may not be able to play sports for 6 months or longer.
 Ask when you can go back to work or school.
-Do not drive until your PHP says it is okay.
+Do not drive until your healthcare provider says it is okay.

 You will need to return to have your cast adjusted.
 Write down your questions so you remember to ask them during your visits.